 The GCNRA was established by Congress in 1972 and occupies approximately 1,255,000 ac of northern Arizona and southeastern Utah adjacent to Lake Powell (NPS 1979).
-Congress directed NPS to manage the GCNRA so as to provide for public outdoor recreation use and enjoyment of Lake Powell and lands adjacent thereto in the States of Arizona and Utah and to preserve scenic, scientific, and historic features contributing to public enjoyment of the area (Public Law [P.L.]
+Congress directed NPS to manage the GCNRA so as to provide for public outdoor use and enjoyment of Lake Powell and lands adjacent thereto in the States of Arizona and Utah and to preserve scenic, scientific, and historic features contributing to public enjoyment of the area (Public Law [P.L.]
 92-593).
-In 2012, GCNRA attracted approximately 2 million visitors (NPS 2014f), of which approximately 10,000 utilized the Lees Ferry trout fishery.
+In 2012, GCNRA attracted approximately 2 million visitors (NPS 2014f).

 The GCNRA ecosystem typifies the Colorado Plateau, supporting habitat for a diverse range of plants and animals.
 The region is arid to semi-arid, and the ecosystem is complex and often fragile (NPS 1979).
-Several rare and federally listed plant and animal species within the Colorado River Ecosystem are found in the GCNRA (NPS 2013b) and are addressed in Sections 3.6.3 and 3.7.5.
+Several rare and federally listed plant and animal species are found in the GCNRA: Navajo sedge, Jones cycladenia, the northern leopard frog, Colorado pikeminnow, humpback chub, and razorback sucker (NPS 2013b).